DSpace/RestContract/search-endpoint.md

 Exposed links:
 * objects: link to get the actual list of objects that match the search query
-* facets: link to get the list of facet values and counts associated with this search query as configured in https://github.com/DSpace/DSpace/blob/master/dspace/config/spring/api/discovery.xml#L86

 ### Matching DSpace objects search results
 **/api/discover/search/objects**